ThaisBarrosAlvim/Cpp-Useful-functions/README.md

 Ongoing project used to share my c++ functions, all created in the 1st year of my graduation in Computer Engineering

-Created on Sun Jun 21 2020 @author: Pedro Alvim - @PedroAlvim
+Created on Sun Jun 21 2020 @author: Thais Barros Alvim - @ThaisBarrosAlvim

 REFerences: